In 1865, E. T. Ide went west to Indiana to work as a millwright. This is related in Millers For Five Generations:

 The little old mill did not seem capable of supporting a family, so he went to Crawfordsville, Indiana, and worked at the millwright trade, intending to get established and then have his family join him.
 It did not work out well, and he was taken with a serious sickness.
 He got home somehow, I never knew how, and ever after seemed contented to stay there.

-William Ide writes very plainly in Recollections, and Millers for Five Generations is in large part a promotional piece, so I believe William’s account that his father intended to establish his own name in Indiana.
-Fortunately, there is a first-hand account of E. T.’s time in Indiana, reproduced below from the February 1914 edition of The American Miller.
-In his letter, he states that he was offered a comfortable salary as head miller but “conditions at home” caused him to return to Vermont.
-My guess is that the conditions he alludes to may be that his father, Jacob, wanted to sell the mill.
-Jacob seemed to have little interest in milling or hard work for that matter.
+William Ide writes very plainly in Recollections, and Millers for Five Generations is in large part a promotional piece, so I believe William's account that his father intended to establish his own name in Indiana.
+Fortunately, there is a first-hand account of E. T.'s time in Indiana, reproduced below from the February 1914 edition of The American Miller.
+In his letter, he states that he was offered a comfortable salary as head miller but "conditions at home" caused him to return to Vermont.
+My guess is that the conditions he alludes to may be that his father, Jacob, was not interested in continuing to operate the mill.

 Some time ago the "American Miller" published a cut, under title of "How Dear to the Heart," of the old mill at Cataract, Owen County, Ind.
 What a "cataract" of memories this started.
 In 1865 I worked some weeks as millwright, remodeling this mill.
 It was a going concern then, owned by Foster & Fullerton, who had a larger mill at Richmond, Ind.
 We boarded with the agent of the mill, Mr. Small, one of whose children was a small boy who had split his knee with a broadaxe.
 A few years ago I was visited by W. H. Small of Evansville, now a prosperous dealer in seeds and grain.
 Eventually he was identified as the same small boy.